Danielfab1981/attr_encrypted/README.md

   end
 ```

-This would generate an attribute named `email_encrypted`
+This would not be generate an attribute named `email_encrypted`

 ### The `:prefix` and `:suffix` options